forestlin7/STAGATE_Tutorials/README.md

 sudo docker pull linsenlin/spatialz:latest
 ```

-## 3. Launch the Docker Container on the New Server
+## Step 3: Launch the Docker Container on the New Server

 Once the image is pulled, users can start the Docker container on the new server.
 The following command will run the container and map port 8888 of the server to port 8888 of the container: